Reporting a data breach

 2. What data has potentially been leaked?

-If you know which data has been leaked, you can estimate whether the data breach poses a risk to the rights and freedoms of the data subjects.
-If there is no risk, you do not have to report the data breach to the data subjects.
+If you know which data has been leaked, you can estimate whether the data breach poses a risk to the rights and freedoms of people involved.
+If there is no risk, you do not have to report the data breach to the people involved.
 Do not underestimate these risks.
 Even innocent personal data can be extremely valuable in the wrong hands.

 3. What state is the data in?